coqui-ai/coqpit/README.md

 class SimpleConfig(Coqpit):
     val_a: int = 10
     val_b: int = None
-    val_d: float = 10.21
     val_c: str = "Coqpit is great!"
+    # You can also add help msgs that are printed when this value passed to argsparse
+    val_d: float = field(default=10.21,  metadata={"help": "this is val_d of SimpleConfig"})
+    # mandatory fields with MISSING
-    val_k: int = MISSING  # raise an error when accessing the value if it is not changed.
+    # raise an error when accessing the value if it is not changed.
 It is a way to define
-    # mandatory fields
+    val_k: int = MISSING
     val_dict: dict = field(default_factory=lambda: {"val_aa": 10, "val_ss": "This is in a dict."})

     def check_values(